rytuph/3005project/README.md

 Includes password hashing and session management for enhanced security.
 Hides password while typing for enhanced security.
 Registering for classes/personal training automatically sends a payment.
+When looking for the list of classes, it will hide the classes that occurred in the past.